Fact-checked

 • scapular spine;

-• coracoid and acromial scapular process.
+• coracoid and acromial process of the scapula.

 X-ray anatomy of the scapula